United Artists: MGM/UA Communications Company

 Due to financial community concerns over his debt load, Ted Turner was forced to sell MGM's production and distribution assets to United Artists for $300 million on August 26, 1986.
 The MGM lot and lab facilities were sold to Lorimar-Telepictures.
 Turner kept the pre-May 1986 MGM film and television library, along with the Associated Artists Productions library, and the RKO Pictures films that United Artists had previously purchased.
-On August 21, 1986, United Artists announced its re-entry to film production; Baby Boom and Real Men were the first new films to commence production, with a slate of 26 films to follow in development.
+On August 21, 1986, United Artists announced its re-entry into film production; Baby Boom and Real Men were the first new films to commence production, with a slate of 26 films to follow in development.

 United Artists was renamed MGM/UA Communications Company and organized into three main units: one television production and two film units.
 David Gerber headed up the television unit with Anthony Thomopoulous at United Artists, and Alan Ladd, Jr. at MGM.
 Despite a resurgence at the box office in 1987 with Spaceballs, The Living Daylights, and Moonstruck, MGM/UA lost $88 million.
-That November, Hoyts and United Artists decided to pull their co-production partnership, with a majority of the films will be now heralded directly to United Artists, which was confirmed by Hoyts executive Jonathan Chissick.
+That November, Hoyts and United Artists decided to end their co-production partnership.

 In April 1988, Kerkorian's 82 percent of MGM/UA was up for sale; MGM and UA were split by July.
 Eventually, 25 percent of MGM was offered to Burt Sugarman, and producers Jon Peters and Peter Guber, but the plan later fell through.
 Rich, Ladd, Thomopoulous and other executives grew tired of Kerkorian's antics and began to leave.
 By summer 1988, the mass exodus of executives started to affect productions, with many film cancellations.
-The 1989 sale of MGM/UA to the Australian company Qintex/Australian Television Network (owners of the Hal Roach library, which both MGM and United Artists had distributed in the 1930s) also fell through, due to the company's bankruptcy later that year.
-On November 29, 1989, Turner Broadcasting System (the owners of the pre-May 1986 MGM library) attempted to buy entertainment assets from Tracinda Corporation, including MGM/UA Communications Co. (which also included United Artists, MGM/UA Home Video, and MGM/UA Television Productions), but failed.
+The 1989 sale of MGM/UA to the Australian company Qintex/Australian Television Network (owners of the Hal Roach library, which both MGM and United Artists had distributed in the 1930s) also fell through, due to the company's bankruptcy later that year; Ted Turner attempted to buy the assets again but failed.
 UA was essentially dormant after 1990 and released no films for several years.